Quillwork: Technique

 The four most common techniques for quillwork are appliqué, embroidery, wrapping, and loom weaving.
 Appliquéd quills are stitched into hide in a manner that covers the stitches.
 In wrapping, a single quill may be wrapped upon itself or two quills may be intertwined.

 Quills can be appliquéd singly to form curvilinear patterns, as found on Odawa pouches from the 18th century.
 This technique lends itself to floral designs popularized among northeastern tribes by Ursuline nuns.
-Huron women excelled at floral quillwork during the 18th and 19th centuries.
+Wyandot women excelled at floral quillwork during the 18th and 19th centuries.

 Plains quillwork is characterized by bands of rectangles creating geometrical patterns found also in Plains painting.
 Rosettes of concentric circles of quillwork commonly adorned historical Plains men's shirts, as did parallel panels of quillwork on the sleeves.
 These highly abstracted designs had layers of symbolic meaning.

 The Red River Ojibwe of Manitoba created crisp, geometric patterns by weaving quills on a loom in the 19th century.